hamdi-bouasker/Cipher-Shield/README.md

 # Cipher Shield

-Cipher Shield is coded from the scratch and heavily tested for a flawless usability.
+Cipher Shield is coded from the scratch and heavily tested for a flawless usability and functionality.

 Cipher Shield is a robust and secure solution designed to handle all your password and file management needs.
 It includes a password generator, password manager, file encryption using **AES-256**, and regex-based file renaming.
 With Cipher Shield, you can ensure that your sensitive data remains protected at all times.